Grainne10/PFDA-assignments/README.md

 #### Task Solution:

-The task requires the user to create a Jupyter notebook that generates a visually appealing pie chart from a CSV file containing information about 1000 people.
+The task requires the user to create a Jupyter notebook that generates a visually appealing pie chart from a CSV file containing information
+about 1000 people.
 The focus of the task is on extracting and visualizing the email domains from this dataset.
-The dataset is available via a Google Drive link, and I read it into a dataframe using the url .
-I viewed the data in excel, there were no empty cells under the email domain.The dataset contains an "Email" column.
+The dataset is available via
+a Google Drive link, and I read it into a dataframe using the url.
+I viewed the data in excel, there were no empty cells under the email domain.
+The dataset contains an "Email" column.
 I extracted the domain of each email by splitting the email string at the "@" symbol.
-This gives me the domain, which I stored in a new column called 'domain'.To visualize the distribution of email domains, I grouped the data by the 'domain' column and counted how many people have each domain.
+This gives me the
+domain, which I stored in a new column called 'domain'.To visualize the distribution of email domains, I grouped the data by the 'domain' column
+and counted how many people have each domain.
 Using the matplotlib library, I created a pie chart of the domain counts.
-I added percentage annotations on each slice to provide more insight into the data.
+I added percentage
+annotations on each slice to provide more insight into the data.

 ### Task 4:

 #### Task Description: Risk
-The task involves simulating a series of individual battle rounds from the board game Risk, specifically the battle between an attacker with 3 dice and a defender with 2 dice.
+The task involves simulating a series of individual battle rounds from the board game Risk, specifically the battle between an attacker with 3 dice
+and a defender with 2 dice.
 The goal is to simulate 1000 battle rounds and analyze the outcome.

 #### Task Solution:
 The program require the user to simulate random dice rolls for both the attacker and the defender.
-It helps you practice random number generation, conditional logic, iteration, and data visualization.
-By simulating many rounds, you can observe and analyze the distribution of troop losses for both sides in a Risk battle.
+It helps you practice random number
+generation, conditional logic, iteration, and data visualization.
+By simulating many rounds, you can observe and analyze the distribution
+of troop losses for both sides in a Risk battle.
 I used numpy for array manipulation and random number generation.
-I defined a standard 6-sided die and represemted the dice using a NumPy array, dice, containing values from 1 to 6.
+I defined a standard 6-sided die and represented the dice using a
+NumPy array, dice, containing values from 1 to 6.
 Then I used a function to simulate rolling the dice .
-It uses np.random.choice() to randomly select values from the dice array.
+It uses np.random.choice()
+to randomly select values from the dice array.
 I used n_battle = 1000 to set the number of battle rounds to simulate (1000 rounds).
 I used counters to track how many rounds the attacker wins, the defender wins, and how many rounds end in a tie.
-This loop runs 1000 times, simulating one battle round per iteration.
-Inside the loop, the variables attacker_wins and defender_wins are reset to 0 at the start of each round.
-In each battle round, the attacker rolls 3 dice and the defender rolls 2 dice, with both sets of rolls being sorted in descending order using np.sort() and then reversed to ensure the highest values are compared first.
-The code then checks if both the attacker and defender win at least one comparison, which would indicate a tie.
-If the defender doesn't win any comparisons, the attacker wins that round (attacker_total is incremented).
-Otherwise, the defender wins (defender_total is incremented).After all rounds are completed, the program prints the total number of wins for the attacker, defender, and ties.
-I visualised the data in a Pie Chart showings the proportion of wins for the attacker, defender, and ties.
+This loop runs 1000 times,
+simulating one battle round per iteration.
+Inside the loop, the variables attacker_wins and defender_wins are reset to 0 at the start of
+each round.
+In each battle round, the attacker rolls 3 dice and the defender rolls 2 dice, with both sets of rolls being sorted in  descending
+order using np.sort() and then reversed to ensure the highest values are compared first.
+The code then checks if both the attacker and defender
+win at least one comparison, which would indicate a tie.
+If the defender doesn't win any comparisons, the attacker wins that round (attacker_total
+is incremented).
+Otherwise, the defender wins (defender_total is incremented).After all rounds are completed, the program prints the total number
+of wins for the attacker, defender, and ties.
+I visualised the data in a Pie Chart showings the proportion of wins for the attacker, defender,
+and ties.
 I found this task extremely difficult, I changed it several times before I found a solution that worked correctly and calculated only 1000 rounds.

 ### Task 5: